yeungadrian/MLOps/README.md

 docker-compose up -d
 ```

-Once the applications have started and are ready, you can access the applications on the following urls:
+Once the applications have started and are ready, you can access them on the following urls:
 - pgAdmin: [http://localhost:15432](http://localhost:15432)
 - MLflow: [http://localhost:5001](http://localhost:5001)
 - MinIO: [http://localhost:9001](http://localhost:9001)